Characters: DCAU Batman The Animated Series Batman And Bat Family

 - Cape Snag: A version of his detachable clasp is shown in "The Last Laugh" when his cape becomes trapped in the grip of a robot Joker henchman — Batman quickly detaches his cape and spends the rest of the episode capeless.

 - Celibate Hero: Well, not really, but it always works out that way in the end.
 It doesn't help that his Love Interests were composed of villains, eco-terrorists, villains' daughters, and his partner/apprentice who was also the daughter of his one ally in the police.

 - Charles Atlas Superpower: In "On Leather Wings", he pries an elevator open with his bare hands.

 - Chronic Hero Syndrome: Used for laughs.
-The Dark Knight is burning rubber to make it across town to stop a mobster from demolishing an old building (with people inside) when he sees a city bus shoot past him, completely out of control.
+The Dark Knight is burning rubber to make it across town to stop a mobster from demolishing an old building (with people inside) when he sees a trolley shoot past him, completely out of control.
 Batman can't leave them to die, but he reacts the same way most people would if they had just hit a red light.

 Batman: Perfect.
 Just perfect. (alters direction to save them)